 The biggest reason to keep your down payment money in a separate savings account?
 It'll be out of sight, out of mind.
 If you put the money you want to save aside in an account that you don't use all the time, you'll be less likely to use it.
 This works especially well if you have your savings account at a separate bank from your checking account—you won't be able to transfer money back and forth as easily, and you won't see your savings every time you check your account balance online.

 You'll earn interest (even a little bit helps)

-Savings accounts don't always have the highest interest rates (the average is usually around 0.17 percent), so it's not exactly going to yield much in comparison to investing, but when you're saving, every little bit helps.
+Savings accounts don't always have the highest interest rates (you can get up to 1.25 percent if you know where to look), so it's not exactly going to yield much in comparison to investing, but when you're saving, every little bit helps.
 Depending on the interest rate on your account and how much money you have saved, that interest can potentially add up to hundreds of dollars.
 The interest is a bonus to keeping your down payment money in its own savings account, but to make the most of it, you can shop around and find a new bank that has a higher interest rate—and that also helps keep your everyday accounts even more separate from the funds you've earmarked for your dream home.